Dinosaur at the California Academy of Sciences

 Coit Tower

-Situated in the neighborhood North Beach, Coit Tower was built in 1933 as a tribute to the city's firefighters.
-A slim building constructed from white concrete, the uniquely designed monument sits atop the Telegraph Hill offering 360-degree views of the city and the bay.
-The same firm that built San Francisoc's City Hall created the iconic tower, which houses beautiful murals in its interior base.
+Situated in North Beach, Coit Tower was built in 1933 as a tribute to the city's firefighters.
+A slim building constructed from white concrete, the uniquely designed monument sits atop Telegraph Hill, offering 360-degree views of the city and the bay.
+The iconic tower houses beautiful murals in its interior base.

 San Francisco's Coit Tower, framed by trees in the foreground.